Email

-Homemade Composting
+3 Reasons Homemade Composting Is Awesome

-Homemade CompostingIf you have been thinking about making compost but think that it may be too difficult, complicated, or time consuming, you have come to the right place.
-This article is the How to Make Homemade Compost version that makes it clear and simple.
-While composting can be an exact science, it certainly doesn't need to be.
+Composting binIf you have been thinking about making compost but think that it may be too difficult, complicated, or time-consuming, you have come to the right place.
+We aim to make it clear and simple.
+While composting can be an exact science, it certainly doesn’t need to be.
 After all, Mother Nature does composting all the time without the help of human effort.
 We can join her efforts without making it a big deal.
-We're going to discuss composting methods and then show you how to make your own homemade composting bin.
+We’re going to discuss composting methods and then show you how to make your own homemade composting bin.

 The Two Types of Composting